 A mortgage adviser should inform you at the first meeting if they will charge for their services and what range of mortgage products they will offer.
 Commonly, mortgage brokers are referred to as:

-• Whole of market brokers - mortgage brokers who can access all lenders and products in the mortgage market
+- Whole of market brokers - mortgage brokers who can access all lenders and products in the mortgage market

-• Multi-tie brokers - in this circumstance your mortgage adviser will have access to a panel of lenders and products to choose from but will not be able to access all the deals in the mortgage market
+- Multi-tie brokers - in this circumstance your mortgage adviser will have access to a panel of lenders and products to choose from but will not be able to access all the deals in the mortgage market

-• Single-tied brokers - these mortgage brokers will usually have access to only one lender and will be limited in sourcing the best mortgage solution for you
+- Single-tied brokers - these mortgage brokers will usually have access to only one lender and will be limited in sourcing the best mortgage solution for you

 This information will tell you if they will offer a mortgage from the whole market or from a limited group of lenders.
-Ideally, you should deal with a mortgage adviser that can search the whole market to obtain the best mortgage for your circumstances.
+Ideally, you should deal with a mortgage adviser who can search the whole market to obtain the best mortgage for your circumstances.
 In real terms, this usually means that the broker will be able to access the largest number of lenders in the market - few mortgage brokers claim to have access to every single mortgage deal in the UK but a broker that has access to 90+ lenders is as close to whole-of-market as you are likely to find.

 Online mortgage specialist Habito* is a good example of an independent mortgage broker that accesses the whole market and uses innovative technology to streamline the process; we look at its service in more detail in our independent Habito review.
 Going with a broker that has access to a limited group of lenders, however, may result in them not being able to arrange a mortgage for you, especially if you have additional factors such as a complicated income profile or a less-than-perfect credit history.